temporalio/documentation/docs/php/retries.md

 }
 ```

-To enable retries for a Workflow, you need to provide a retry policy via `ChildWorkflowOptions` for child Workflows or
+To enable retries for a Workflow, you need to provide a retry policy via `ChildWorkflowOptions` for Child Workflows or
 via `WorkflowOptions` for top-level Workflows.

 There are some subtle nuances to how Workflow's history events are recorded when a `RetryOptions` is used.